jalanb/whyp/readme.md

 	$ whap os
 	-rw-r--r-- 1 root root 24258 Sep 19  2006 /usr/lib/python2.4/os.py

 Note that the whap command uses whatever the default installation of python is, hence in the example above it found the module used for the python2.4 installation.
-The python version can also be used specified as an argument to find imports for other python installations.
+The python version can also be specified as an argument to find imports for other python installations.
 Such a version argument must be the first argument.

 	$ whap 2.7 os
 	-rw-r--r-- 1 root root 26300 Aug 12  2012 /usr/local/lib/python2.7/os.py